- Do I need to call for my parent tour and child visit?

 - Are legacy and sibling applicants given special consideration?

-- When can I reapply to Calhoun if I am denied admission to 3rd through 11th grade?
+- When can I reapply to Calhoun if I am denied admission to K through 5th grade?

 - What kind of students do well at Calhoun?

 - Is Calhoun accessible for individuals with physical challenges?

-- How can I relay special circumstances or additional information to my tuition assistance application?
+- How can I relay special circumstances or additional information to my financial aid application?

 - How can I get additional TADS support?

-- How can I reapply to Calhoun if I am denied admission to 2nd through 11th grade?
+- How can I reapply to Calhoun if I am denied admission?

 - How can we see Calhoun before applying?